Why Are These Concepts So Important?

 All human cultures have sought to identify and describe the nature of pure energy.

-Modern western culture has become familiar with it in quite impersonal terms, such as ‘electricity’ (power) and ‘kinetics’ (motion).
-Yet not many scientists could give you a clear explanation of what the ‘raw’ energy behind electricity actually is.
-Any answer is likely to involve some personal beliefs, perceptions and philosophies about the nature of the universe (because we simply don’t know in reductionist terms).
+Modern western culture has become familiar with it in quite impersonal terms, such as ‘electricity’ (power), and ‘kinetics’ (motion).
+Yet many scientists would struggle to give you a clear explanation of what the ‘raw’ energy behind electricity actually is (and no, simply more elaborate descriptions of things such as ‘electron charges’, still do not get to the heart of the profound meaning of things).
+Therefore any answer invariably involves some personal beliefs, perceptions and philosophies about the nature of the universe.

-All around the globe however, more ancient cultures than ours have observed it as it relates to living things, and have given it many names.
-Such as ‘Chi, Qi or Ki’ in the East, ‘Prana’ in the subcontinent, ‘Num’ in Africa, ‘Mana’ in the Pacific Islands, etc.. and yet all can be broadly translated as a ‘Vital Force’, (despite most of these cultures interestingly developing their language and culture in complete isolation from each other)
+All around the globe however, ancient cultures have observed energy as it relates to living things, and have given it many names.
+Such as ‘Chi or Qi’ in the East, ‘Prana’ in the subcontinent, ‘Num’ in Africa, ‘Mana’ in the Pacific Islands, etc.. and yet all can be broadly translated as a ‘Vital Force’, (despite most of these cultures developing their sense of the world in complete isolation from each other)

 It is clearly a fundamental and universal concept, that is common to us all.

-Today in the West, as we move into a new era of potentially unprecedented scientific understanding, where we are integrating past wisdom with modern knowledge, we too are now finding this Vital Force increasingly apparent (and fundamentally relevant to us), now using the terms ‘vibrant’ and ‘vitality’ more and more in modern popular language when referring to health and wellbeing.
+Today in the West, as we move into a new era of potentially unprecedented scientific understanding, where we are integrating past wisdom with modern knowledge, we too are now finding this Vital Force increasingly apparent (and fundamentally relevant to us), using terms such as ‘vibrant’ and ‘vitality’ more and more in modern popular language when referring to health and wellbeing (hopefully not so much in a pretentious way, but rather as a means of simply addressing the less quantifiable aspects we can all see to be at play within the dynamic interactions that allow for our physical bodies, relationships and environments to thrive and function).

 2. Balance As The Optimum